acidburn0zzz/jetpack-sdk/doc/dev-guide-source/addon-development/implementing-simple-addon.md

 * [`context-menu`](packages/addon-kit/docs/context-menu.html) enables add-ons
 to add new items to the context menu
-* [`request`](packages/addon-kit/docs/request.html) enables add-ons to make
-network requests
 * [`selection`](packages/addon-kit/docs/selection.html) gives add-ons access
 to selected text in the active browser window
+* [`panel`](packages/addon-kit/docs/panel.html) enables add-ons to display
+popup windows

 ### Creating a Context Menu Item ###

 Next, this code constructs a context menu item.
 It supplies:

-* the name of the item to display: "Translate Selection"
+* the text to appear in the menu: "What's this?"
 * a context in which the item should be displayed: `SelectionContext()`,
 meaning: include this item in the context menu whenever some content on the page is selected
 * a script to execute when the item is clicked: this script sends the selected text to the function assigned to the `onMessage` property
 * a value for the `onMessage` property: this function will now be called with the selected text, whenever the user clicks the menu.

-It uses Google's AJAX-based translation service to translate the selection to English and sets the selection to the translated text.
+The supplied function loads the Wikipedia entry for the selection into a panel.

 ### Listening for Load and Unload ###